Skip to main content

 • Identification of a partner who can relieve the District of any future liability.

-However, recently, on June 13, 2022, Richard Roos-Collins of the Water and Power Law Group PC, presented the Board with a memorandum (memo) that describes a feasible pathway to purse removal of Enloe Dam.
+The District has been engaged in Enloe Dam removal conversations as far back as the 1960s.
+Recently, Richard Roos-Collins of the Water and Power Law Group PC, presented the District Board of Commissioners with a memorandum (memo) that describes a feasible pathway to pursue removal of Enloe Dam.
 The memo analyzes potential liabilities arising from dam removal, along with strategies to avoid and manage such liabilities.
-On July 25, 2022 the Board of Commissioners passed Resolution No. 1775 supporting a process to evaluate the potential Enloe Dam removal, as outlined in the memo.
-The resolution states the Board of Commissioners determined the memo is consistent with the District’s criteria for proposals to evaluate removal of Enloe Dam and emphasizes key points that must be met for District Staff to effectively collaborate with the process.
+On July 25, 2022, the District Board of Commissioners passed Resolution No. 1775 supporting a process to evaluate the potential Enloe Dam removal, as outlined in the memo.

 Richard Roos-Collins Memorandum